 The artistic collaboration between Bit Vejle and Xiaoguang Qiao was born in fire.
 In 2010, Sino-Norwegian diplomatic relations were strained when the Norwegian Nobel Committee awarded the annual Peace Prize to Chinese human rights activist Liu Xiaobao.
 Although bilateral relations normalized six years later, it was under these strained conditions that Vejle and Qiao’s cross-cultural conversation began.

-With the support of the Norwegian government, Danish papercutting artist Bit Vejle traveled to China in order to exhibit her work there.
+Danish papercutting artist Bit Vejle traveled to China in order to exhibit her work there with the support of Norway's Minister of Foreign Affairs .
 As an artist, Vejle draws inspiration from Norway’s medieval wood carvings and the nineteenth century papercuts of Danish Golden Age author Hans Christian Andersen.
 She is also knowledgeable about other cultures that have fostered the art of papercutting, including China.
 China witnessed the birth of the art form over 1,500 years ago: papercutting became a craft that thrived amongst women artists in rural areas who used it as a form of expression.

 When Vejle visited this cradle of papercutting, she sought out a colleague with whom to collaborate on a project.
 Together, Vejle hoped, they could explore how their two cultures approach the same artistic medium.
 In April 2013, she met Professor Xiaoguang Qiao at the Central Academy of Fine Arts in Beijing, and they selected a common motif in Nordic and Chinese art—the dragon—to depict alongside each other.
 The dragon figures prominently in Chinese culture throughout time and is an auspicious symbol (called “long”), while the Norse dragon is most often associated with the Viking period and the Middle Ages as an apotropaic (evil-repelling) symbol.